FAQ's

 FAQ's about Deep Abdominal Massage

-As for all massage treatments, your first appointment will include a short initial consultation about your general health to ensure that this treatment is right for you.
+As for all massage options, your first appointment will include a short initial consultation about your general health to ensure that this massage is right for you.

 Avoid eating a heavy meal less than an hour before your massage and do not drink alcohol beforehand.